FritzVentura/cheatsheets/CHEATSHEET-TERMINAL-GIT-NPM.md

-# ---* BUILD MODULES WALKTHROUGH FOR CSS *---
+# ---* BUILD MODULES WALKTHROUGH FOR CSS & JS *---

-NB npm is the package manager for JavaScript and the world’s largest software registry.
+NB `npm` is the package manager for JavaScript and the world’s largest software registry.
 Discover packages of reusable code — and assemble them in powerful new ways. --> from https://www.npmjs.com/

 NB npm is way to download JS projects (called modules)